xiaolaba/Arduino_Cpp_call_asm_function/README.md

 ```

-in testC_callASM.ino, call our ASM function
+the actual calling our ASM function,
 ```
   //LEDFLASH(value);  // parameter pass to ASM routine, r24 used
   LED_TOGGLE(); // call ASM subroutine, no parameter
 ```

 ### test result
-compile and burn the code to Arduino Nano, onbroad LED (connrect to D13, ATmega168 port pin name is PB5) is blinking.
+compile and burn the code to Arduino Nano, onbroad LED (connrect to D13, ATmega168 port pin name is PB5) is blinking, it is same effect of Arduino blink example, but -5x is code size.
+ASM has unique feature that more capable & easier then C or C++ on specific jobs, for example, some algorithm design.
+This is jsut an example of how to build, nothing to do specific algorithm design.